-While the UK is slowly coming round to the idea of wearing SPF throughout the year to shield skin from cancer-causing UVA rays and to prevent common skin gripes like dark spots and fine lines, it's fair to say that Australian skincare obsessives know more than a thing or two about the must-have skincare product.
+While the UK is slowly coming around to the idea of wearing SPF throughout the year to shield skin from cancer-causing UVA rays and to prevent common skin gripes like dark spots and fine lines, it's fair to say that Australian skincare obsessives know more than a thing or two about the must-have skincare product.
 After all, they get a considerable amount more sunshine than we do.
-So when Aussie sunscreen brand Ultra Violette landed at Space NK last month, the hype was justified.
-From the lightweight sunscreen serum to the hydrating facial cream, the products haven't been on site for very long but they've already racked up five-star reviews – and for good reason: they're like nothing skincare enthusiasts have tried before.
+So when Aussie sunscreen brand Ultra Violette landed at Space NK last year (followed by Cult Beauty and Sephora), the hype was justified.
+From the lightweight sunscreen serum to the hydrating facial cream, the products have racked up five-star reviews – and for good reason: they're like nothing skincare enthusiasts have tried before.

 What is the best SPF for oily, combination and dry skin?

-I'll start with the Queen Screen Luminising Sun Serum SPF 50+, £36.
-A quick whip round friends, family and colleagues shows that plenty are unsure about SPF 50 (which is one of the highest factors and provides great protection) for fear of it appearing chalky or feeling heavy on the skin.
-That's what makes this serum completely different.
-It does require a quick shake but it's milky and fast-absorbing – rather than thick and difficult to rub in – and lends skin a lovely, dewy finish.
-It completely disappeared on my olive skin and the brand promises it is light enough not to leave behind a white cast yet still effective (and the reviews concur).
+I'll start with the Ultra Violette Super Supreme Screen Hydrating Facial Skinscreen SPF50+, £48.
+A quick whip around friends, family and colleagues shows that plenty are unsure about SPF 50 (which is one of the highest factors and provides great protection) for fear of it appearing chalky or feeling heavy on the skin.
+That's what makes this sunscreen completely different.
+It's hydrating enough to act as a moisturiser and makeup primer yet light enough not to leave behind a white cast (and the reviews concur).
 It takes a two-pronged approach to tackling dark spots and hyperpigmentation with the addition of brightening vitamin C, so you don't have to layer any other serums underneath.

-The serum has a slight rosy scent to it which does fade but if you prefer something fragrance-free, try the Clean Screen Sensitive Skinscreen SPF 30, £32, which has become my go-to (and I'm very fussy).
+If you prefer something fragrance-free or have sensitive skin, try the Clean Screen Sensitive Skinscreen SPF 30, £32, which has become my go-to (and I'm very fussy).
 This is a mineral sunscreen so it reflects UV rays away from the skin and the brand ensures it doesn't make skin white.
 Two or three pumps sinks in fast and the best thing about this is that it doesn't feel as though you're wearing anything at all.
 I apply it over moisturiser for an extra hydration boost but it's so quenching, you could use it alone.
 If you're prone to breakouts or excessively oily skin, you'll absolutely love this.

 Do you need to reapply SPF?

-If you're wearing makeup or don't like the idea of applying sunscreen on the go with your hands, I'd recommend Garnier's Ambre Solaire Sensitive Face Sun Cream Mist SPF 50, £5.99.
+If you're wearing makeup or don't like the idea of applying sunscreen on the go with your hands, I'd recommend Garnier's Ambre Solaire Sensitive Face Sun Cream Mist SPF 50, £8.04.
 It's reasonably priced, available on the high street and makes topping up easy.
-Also try La Roche-Posay Anthelios Anti-Shine Invisible Mist SPF 50+, £13.99, another purse-friendly option that works a treat on all skin tones and types.